 The flow of the dress creates the illusion of curves in a flattering manner for a woman with a rectangle body shape, which is straight up and down.
 Typically shift dresses have sleeves and details at the top of the dress, which creates balance for a pear body shape.

-5 Choose Colors and Prints Wisely
+Best Colors and Prints

 As much as I want you to have fun with the clothes that you’re wearing as a woman over 40, there are some color/print elements to take into consideration.
 I mentioned above that it’s best to focus on classics when choosing the best dresses for women over 40, colors and prints are included in this.

 If you want something safe or something that ALWAYS works, I recommend sticking to the basic colors like black, white, navy…you can even go with a dark purple or red.